markNZed/processism-react-three/storyboard.md

 This process is intelligence at work, unfolding across timescales.
 It’s an adaptive mechanism that enables resilience—not by planning in the traditional sense, but by adjusting to ongoing patterns of change.
 Intelligence, then, is woven into the fabric of the system itself, emerging from its constant interactions and evolving responses.

+Reflective Question: Think of a situation where you had to adapt quickly to a new challenge.
+How did your past experiences shape how you approached it?

 ## 7.3.
 Scene: Evolution as Learning
 ### 7.3.1.
 Objective
 To illustrate the analogy between the process of intelligence (learning) and the process of evolution, highlighting how learning can occur across various scales and levels, from individual organisms to entire species.